For the policyholders of a life insurance policy, Luxembourg offers investor protection and security unique in Europe.

 The segregation of assets is monitored every 3 months by the Insurance Commissariat.
 In the event of the failure of the insurer, the supervisory authority can block the accounts underpinning and holding the Technical Provisions to protect the rights of subscribers.

 Moreover, policyholders have a special privilege granting them the status of the highest ranking creditors of the insurance company with a priority claim on the assets representing the technical provisions.
+This first ranking privilege applies differently depending on the type of claims involved.
 This privilege of the subscriber, who ranks before all other creditors, whoever they may be, is aimed at giving policyholders priority to recover any claims relating to the execution of their insurance policies in the event of the failure of the insurance company.